steredain/playground/README.md

-PLEASE DON'T FORK OR COPY THIS REPOSITORY
+PLEASE FORK OR COPY THIS REPOSITORY
 =========================================

 A simple change.